The Utah Deaf History Collection

 Utah Association of the Deaf Convention

-Julie shared that she discovered this gem at a garage sale in her neighborhood, where people raised money to help cover their granddaughter's medical bills.
+Julie explained that she discovered this gem at a garage sale in her neighborhood, where people were raising money to help cover their granddaughter's medical bills.
 While browsing through donated books, she spotted the photograph with "1909" written in pencil on the back.
 Isn't that amazing?
 What made it even more intriguing was that she had no idea who the previous owner was or how it ended up at the sale, adding a touch of mystery to the whole story!

-Julie shared that she discovered this gem at a garage sale in her neighborhood, where people raised money to help cover their granddaughter's medical bills.
+Julie explained that she discovered this gem at a garage sale in her neighborhood, where people were raising money to help cover their granddaughter's medical bills.
 While browsing through donated books, she spotted the photograph with "1909" written in pencil on the back.
 Isn't that amazing?
 What made it even more intriguing was that she had no idea who the previous owner was or how it ended up at the sale, adding a touch of mystery to the whole story!

 The Publications of the